50 years after Nixon visit, US-China ties as fraught as ever

 The Soviet Union is gone, but the Russian and Chinese leaders, Vladimir Putin and Xi Jinping, are finding common cause as they push back against U.S. pressure over their authoritarian ways.
 The Vietnam War is over, but America once again finds its society divided, this time over the pandemic response and the last presidential election.

-U.S. President Joe Biden has said he wants a more predictable relationship with China but major differences over trade and human rights persist, making it that much more difficult to find such mutual understanding.
-The prospect of long-term stability in ties raised by Nixon’s visit seems to be moving farther out of reach.
+U.S. President Joe Biden has said he wants a more predictable relationship with China but major differences over trade and human rights make mutual understanding elusive.
+The prospect of long-term stability in ties raised by Nixon’s visit seems to be ever farther out of reach.

 “China-U.S. relations are terrible,” said Xiong Zhiyong, a professor of international relations at China Foreign Affairs University.
 “There are indeed people hoping to improve relations, but it is utterly difficult to achieve.”